-On the Forms page (Contacts menu, Forms), you view and access existing forms and create new ones.
+The Forms page is accessed via the Contacts menu, Forms.
+Here you can view and edit existing forms and create new ones.

 The Forms page